mxagar/accelerated_computer_science_coursera/01_OOP/README.md

 Another approach for solving the problem consists in designing a broader strategy rather than obtaining by induction.
 The master plan would look like this:

-- We want to transfer the cubes from stack 0 (left) to stack 2 (right), following the rule having a smaller cube on top of a bigger at any moment.
+- We want to transfer the cubes from stack 0 (left) to stack 2 (right), following the rule of having a smaller cube on top of a bigger at any moment.
 - If we have 4 cubes stacked in stack 0, we want to
     1. transfer the top 3 to a spare stack (1) temporarily
     2. transfer the bottom biggest cube to the stack 2
     3. transfer the top 3 from the spare stack (1) to final stack 2

-- We notice that the stack can be separated in layers from bottom to top; deeper layers can be ignored while working  on top ones - thus, we simplify th eproblem to the top sub-towers and work recursively
+- We notice that the stack can be separated in layers from bottom to top; deeper layers can be ignored while working on top ones - thus, we simplify the problem to the top sub-towers and work recursively
-- The 3 stacks are leballed to be `Source`, `Spare`, `Target`, and each time, each of the `Source` and `Spare` labels are re-assigned to different stacks
+- The 3 stacks are labelled to be `Source`, `Spare`, `Target`, and each time, each of the `Source` and `Spare` labels are re-assigned to different stacks

-The generic recursion pseudocode is the following:
+The generic recursion pseudo-code is the following:
 ```
 Initial state:
 Stacks 0, 1, 2 = Source, Spare, Target
 Blocks in Source: 0, 1, 2, 3

 move(Source[0,1,2,3] -> Target (Stack 2))
-    move(Source[1,2,3] -> Spare (Stack 1)) // We sawp Spare & Target
+    move(Source[1,2,3] -> Spare (Stack 1)) // We swap Spare & Target
         here, we recursively call move():
         move(Source[2,3] -> Spare)
             ...